janrogalo/janrogalo/README.md

 ✨ A little bit about me:

-🎓 Right now I am on my 8th month of a journey to rebrand - my goal is to become Full Stack Web Developer, with a slight inclinations towards Front-end
+🎓 Right now I am on my 8th month of a journey to rebrand - my goal is to become Full Stack Web Developer, with a slight inclinations towards Front-end.

 🔎 I am looking for a job or internship as a junior engineer with the possibility of development - I believe that the best way to learn things is through solving real-life problems.